aregtech/areg-sdk/docs/DEVELOP.md

 }
 ```
 In this example:
-* The `ServiceClient` is an instance of `Component` and `HelloServiceClientBase`.
+- The `ServiceClient` is an instance of `Component` and `HelloServiceClientBase`.
-* The service client is created in the **static** method `Component * ServiceClient::CreateComponent(const NERegistry::ComponentEntry & entry, ComponentThread & owner)`.
+- The service client is created in the **static** method `Component * ServiceClient::CreateComponent(const NERegistry::ComponentEntry & entry, ComponentThread & owner)`.
-* The service client is deleted in the **static** method `void ServiceClient::DeleteComponent(Component & compObject, const NERegistry::ComponentEntry & entry)`.
+- The service client is deleted in the **static** method `void ServiceClient::DeleteComponent(Component & compObject, const NERegistry::ComponentEntry & entry)`.
-* The service client overrides virtual method `virtual bool serviceConnected(bool isConnected, ProxyBase & proxy)` to react on service connect / disconnect events.
+- The service client overrides virtual method `bool serviceConnected(bool isConnected, ProxyBase & proxy)` to react on service connect / disconnect events.
+It calls request when service is connected and initiates to quit application when service is disconnected.
-* The service client overrides virtual method `virtual void responseHelloService( bool success )` to react on service reply.
+* The service client overrides virtual method `void responseHelloService( bool success )` to react on request reply.
+It initiates quit application when service responds.
-* The service client overrides virtual method `virtual requestHelloServiceFailed(NEService::eResultType FailureReason)` to react on request failure (error handling).
+* The service client overrides virtual method `requestHelloServiceFailed(NEService::eResultType FailureReason)` to make error handling.
-* In the `serviceConnected` when clients establishes the connection, it calls method `requestHelloWorl` to run on remote service.

 ### Create and load model

-When services and clients are created, the developers can decide how to distribute service and client objects.
+When service provider and client are created, the developers can decide how to distribute service and client objects.
+In the next examples there is implementation of applications where:
-* The service and the client can run in the same thread of the same process.
+* The service and the client run in the same thread of the same process.
-* The service and the client can run in separate threads of the same process.
+* The service and the client run in the separate threads of the same process.
-* The service and the client can run in separate processes (_Public_ service case).
+* The service and the client run in separate processes (_Public_ service case).

-We'll consider each case and for each case we create a new project to run.
-The _model_ can be created either statically (fixed) or dynamically (can vary).
-Here we create static models.
+Each application is implemented in separate project.
+The distribution of components and relationship between service provider and client is defined in the _model_.

+In the examples, the macro:
+- `BEGIN_MODEL` is a declaration of the model.
+There can be multiple models in the application.
+Each model must have unique name.
+- `BEGIN_REGISTER_THREAD` is a declaration of a thread containing name (for example, _Thread1_) and watchdog timeout in milliseconds.
+The timeout `NECommon::WATCHDOG_IGNORE` ignores the watchdog.
+- `BEGIN_REGISTER_COMPONENT` is a declaration of a component with role name (for example, `"ServiceComponent"`) and the component object to instantiate (for example, `ServiceComponent`) and the component should have static methods `CreateComponent` and `DeleteComponent`.
+- `REGISTER_IMPLEMENT_SERVICE` is a declaration of provided service interface.
+The component may provide more service interfaces and each must be listed in `REGISTER_IMPLEMENT_SERVICE` macro.
+- `REGISTER_DEPENDENCY` is a declaration of service dependency, i.e. it is a declaration of service client.
+The macro requires declaration of service _role_ name instead of _service interface_ name.
+Because the application may have multiple instances of the same service interface and they differ by _role_ name.

-#### Model with single thread
+#### Model single thread

+> 💡 The sources of this example are available in the file [./onethread/src/main.cpp](../examples/00_helloservice/onethread/src/main.cpp).

+An example to demonstrate how to design a model and start application that contains service provider and service client running in the same thread of the same process.
+It acts as a _Local_ service:
-This example demonstrates how to instantiate service and client in **one thread** to act as _Local_ service.
-Create `onethread/src` subfolder in the `helloservice`, and create the `main.cpp` source file to implement the _model_ and application.
-File [./onethread/src/main.cpp](./../examples/00_helloservice/onethread/src/main.cpp).
+- Create `onethread/src` subfolder in the `helloservice`
+- Create the `main.cpp` file to implement the _model_ and `main()` function.

-> 💡 In the example, there are 2 components declared in one thread.

 ```cpp
 /**